joealcorn/laboratory/docs/index.rst

 Laboratory
 ==========

-A Python library for carefully refactoring critical paths with support for Python 2.7 & 3.3+
+A library for carefully refactoring critical paths, with support for Python 2.7 & 3.3+

 Laboratory is all about sure-footed refactoring achieved through experimentation.
 By conducting experiments and verifying their results, not only can we see if our refactored code is